junxit/us-congress-bills-112/bill.md

   - **(1)** *In general* Section 3 (33 U.S.C.
 1952) is amended—
     - **(A)** in the section heading by striking “prevention and removal”; and
     - **(B)** in subsection (a)—
-      - **(i)** by striking “Prevention and Removal Program to reduce and prevent” and inserting “Program to identify, determine sources of, assess, prevent, reduce, and remove”; and
+      - **(i)** by striking “Prevention and Removal Program to reduce and prevent” and inserting “Program to identify, determine sources of, assess, prevent, reduce, and remove”;
       - **(ii)** by inserting “the economy of the United States,” after “marine debris on”; and
       - **(iii)** by inserting a comma after “environment”.
   - **(2)** *Conforming amendment* Paragraph (7) of section 7 (33 U.S.C.
 1956) is amended by striking “Prevention and Removal”.